TresAmigosSD/SMV/docs/user/dqm.md

         return False
 ```

-With above setting, the `SmvFile` will simply persist the validation result and keep moving.
+With above setting, the `SmvCsvFile` will simply persist the validation result and keep moving.

-Either terminating the process or not, as long as the log is nontrivial, it will be printed to
+Either terminating the process or not, as long as the log is nontrivial, it will be logged with
+warning level
-console and persisted in the `SmvModule` persisted data path with postfix `.valid`.
+and persisted in the `SmvModule` persisted metadata path with postfix `.meta`.

-Sometimes we need more flexibility on specifying the terminate criterial.
+Sometimes we need more flexibility on specifying the terminate criteria.
 For example, I can tolerate
 less than 10 parser errors, if more than that, terminate.
 Here is an example of how to specify that,

 ```python